-If enabled, the Watch Dog Timer will allow the system to reset or generate NMI based on jumper settings when it is expired for more than 5 minutes.
-The options are Disabled and Enabled.
+If enabled, the Watch Dog timer will allow the system to reboot when it is unresponsive for more than 5 minutes.
+The default is Enabled.

 Power Button Function

 This feature controls how the system shuts down when the power button is pressed.
 Select 4 Seconds Override for the user to power off the system after pressing and holding the power button for 4 seconds or longer.
 Select Instant Off to instantly power off the system as soon as the user presses the power button.
 The options are Instant Off and 4 Seconds Override.